Rwanda-Social-Security-Board/RSSB.NewRelic.GitHub/backend.md

+# Backend Monitoring: Because console.log Isn't a Monitoring Strategy

-# Integrating New Relic with NestJS: A Guide
+## Integrating New Relic with NestJS

 **Objective**: This document offers a step-by-step guide on integrating your NestJS applications with New Relic for enhanced monitoring and error reporting.